 Walking for Health accreditation

-Our new accreditation process for Walking for Health has now launched.
+Our new accreditation process for Walking for Health launched on 1st March 2014.
 With a robust set of criteria, it is designed to give people added confidence in their local schemes.
 It acts as a quality assurance mark, promoting a common standard, strengthening our profile and inspiring the support of funders, partners, volunteers and walkers, helping schemes to thrive and grow.

 Walking for Health schemes can apply up until 20th December 2014.